Government & Public Service

 Park Ranger Salary Overview

-The Park Ranger is a sought-after profession in the United States with a median annual salary of $44,000.
-Compensation typically ranges from $28,200 for entry-level positions to $68,800 for experienced professionals in high-demand markets.
+The Park Ranger is one of the most important roles in the Government & Public Service sector of the US economy in 2026.
+With a median annual salary of $44,000, compensation for this position ranges from $28,200 at the entry level to $68,800 for highly experienced professionals in top-paying markets.

 Salary Range: The typical Park Ranger in the US earns between $28,200 and $68,800 per year, with a median of $44,000.